yannsalvignol/cherrizbox_app/creator-1/AI_CLUSTERING_SYSTEM_README.md

 ### Key Features

+- **Intent Recognition**: Parses complex messages into individual questions using GPT-4o-mini
+- **Multi-Question Processing**: Handles fans asking multiple questions in a single message
-- **Intelligent Clustering**: Groups similar fan messages by topic using semantic similarity
+- **Intelligent Clustering**: Groups similar questions by topic using focused semantic embeddings
 - **Canonical Answers**: Pros write one comprehensive answer per cluster
 - **Personalized Fan-Out**: AI generates personalized replies for each fan based on their chat history and the canonical answer
 - **Conflict Resolution**: Detects and handles contradictions between canonical answers and fan context